 Thank you to Herbrand Mercedes-Benz and Mr. Sven Ingenpaß for the generous loan of the vehicle for this project.
 To the administration and staff of Hochschule Rhein-Waal University of Applied Sciences for their support and to the university staff who participated in this study, thank you.
-Special thanks to Dr. Claudio Abels for assisting with logistics, Dr. André Frank Krause for his assistance on the CNN for FER, Ms. Sabine Lauderbach for her knowledge of statistics, and to Mr. Mario Laugks and Ms. Hale Kadak for their attention to detail.
+Special thanks to Dr. Claudio Abels for his assistance with logistics, Dr. André Frank Krause for his assistance on the CNN for FER, and Ms. Sabine Lauderbach for her knowledge of statistics.